Stephen Strasburg: 2017 season

 In a May 27, 2017 game versus the San Diego Padres, Strasburg struck out a career-high 15 batters in a 3−0 win.
 It was tied for fourth-most in Nationals franchise history.

 Strasburg set a franchise record on September 10 for consecutive innings pitched without allowing a run with 34 innings, including a nine-inning complete game shutout performance on August 30 in which he hit a home run to break the scoreless tie against Miami Marlins starter Adam Conley.
 For the 2017 season he was 15–4 with a 2.52 ERA, and led the majors in lowest home runs per nine innings (0.67).

+Strasburg started Game 1 of the 2017 NLDS against the Chicago Cubs and pitched seven innings, giving up two runs.
+He was charged with a loss.
+He started Game 4 at Wrigley Field and was the winning pitcher, throwing seven scoreless innings despite suffering from flu-like symptoms.

 2018 season

 In 2018 he was 10–7 with a 3.74 ERA in 22 starts, in which he struck out 156 batters in 130 innings.